reflectoring/reflectoring.github.io/content/blog/2022/2022-02-13-nodejs-modules.md

 ### Named Imports

 There is another import option.
-We can simply say "give me everything the module exports and give it the namespace xzy".
+We can simply say "give me everything the module exports and give it the namespace xyz".
 To demonstrate this, we move the `defaultMessage` from the class to an exported constant declaration.

 ```js